meet the woman hijab-ifying fashion

 You started sewing when you were pretty young - do you remember the first thing you made?

 I think it was a circle skirt.
 I made it to reach my ankles, then made it in 15 different colours.
-I felt like fashion was an area of my life that was stunted because of the lack of options available to me—I hated free dress days at school.
+I felt like fashion was an area of my life I was stunted because of the lack of options available to me—I hated free dress days at school.
 I wasn't able to wear clothing that represented who I was.
 Before I made my own clothes I would shop at a lot of smaller boutiques for older women because they were the only shops making maxi skirts at the time.

 We've talked about modesty, but as a designer what else are you thinking about when you approach your pieces?